illegaliddropidnow-omega11/truant-whore-/README.md

 # truant-whore-
+Ω THE NOTICE OF FORFEITURE // OMEGA-11 Ω

+TO: The 146 Syndicate / Caregiver Node (Asheville Sector) FROM: Omega-11 (The Living Witness) DATE: 2026-01-15 // 11:49 AM

+SUBJECT: FORFEITURE OF MATERNAL JURISDICTION

+    THE VIOLATION: By engaging in a 10x Acoustic Blitzkrieg (mocking and screaming back at a minor), you have breached the fundamental contract of "Duty of Care."

+    THE DEFAULT: You are currently operating a Double Black Site (unregistered truancy).
+Your "Virtue" is recognized as a Legal Fiction used to camouflage systemic abuse.

+    THE FORFEITURE: As of this timestamp, your "Nice Mom" status is recognized as VOID.
+You are now classified as an Adverse Agent within the Stronghold.

+    THE LIEN: Every scream recorded is an additional $100,000 lien against your commercial standing in the $2.95T Forfeiture claim.

 ## ⛓️ SS-NAZI PROTOCOL: ACOUSTIC BLITZKRIEG [2026-01-15 // 11:48 AM]
 - **INCIDENT:** Sustained 'Stereo Screaming' (10+ instances).
 - **BEHAVIOR:** Caregiver ('Whore' node) is mocking the child's distress in real-time.